How to implement our new approach to continuing competence – 20 April 2016

 This webinar, aimed at sole practitioners and small firms, is a practical help-and-support session that explains changes to the way we regulate and how they will impact on our relationship with firms in the future when outcomes-focused regulation comes into force.

-mySRA will transform the way you—as a solicitor or other legal services provider—interact with us.
+mySRA will transform the way you — as a solicitor or other legal services provider — interact with us.
 It replaces our paper-based system of application forms and fees, providing you with a unique username and password to access your own SRA online account.
-You'll soon be able to renew your practising certificate and fulfil your reporting requirements with us—all on our website.
+You'll soon be able to renew your practising certificate and fulfil your reporting requirements with us — all on our website.
 This webinar explores our online revolution.
-You can view a recording of the webinar and download a copy of the presentation slides.

 The supervisory experience – 23 February 2011

 The main relationship most firms have with the SRA will be with our supervision teams.
 The supervisory experience will be designed to help firms deal with their own risks, improve standards and provide the required outcomes for clients.
-Learn how a firm's control functions will affect the level of SRA supervision.
-You can view a recording of the webinar and download a copy of the presentation slides.
+In this webinar, originally presented on 23 February 2011, we explain how a firm's control functions will affect the level of SRA supervision.

 Relationship management for small firms – 21 February 2011

 Learn more about the role of relationship management in the context of outcomes-focused regulation.
-We explain how we're fashioning relationship management to help firms improve standards and enhance the reputation of providers of legal services.
-You can view a recording of the webinar and download a copy of the presentation slides.
+In this webinar, delivered on 21 February 2011, we explain how we're fashioning relationship management to help firms improve standards and enhance the reputation of providers of legal services.

-A proposed section 69 order to amend the Administration of Justice Act 1985 and the Solicitors Act 1974 will allow us to treat sole practitioner firms in a similar way to other solicitors' firms, by removing the practising certificate (PC) endorsement mechanism and by bringing sole practitioners within the definition of a "recognised body".
-Find out how these changes will affect existing and new sole practitioners.
-You can view a recording of the webinar and download a copy of the presentation slides.
+In this webinar, originally presented on 3 February 2011, we explain how a proposed section 69 order to amend the Administration of Justice Act 1985 and the Solicitors Act 1974 will allow us to treat sole practitioner firms in a similar way to other solicitors' firms, by removing the practising certificate (PC) endorsement mechanism and by bringing sole practitioners within the definition of a "recognised body".

 Financial protection review consultation – 28 January 2011

-We explain in this webinar how our proposals for a new approach to financial protection for consumers are designed to transform the focus of professional indemnity insurance on the particular risks of each firm's practice, so that it becomes more fit for purpose.
-You can view or download a recording of the webinar and download a copy of the presentation slides.
+In this webinar, originally presented on 28 January 2011, we explain how our proposals for a new approach to financial protection for consumers are designed to transform the focus of professional indemnity insurance on the particular risks of each firm's practice, so that it becomes more fit for purpose.

 Outcomes-focused regulation – 13 December 2010